LBCrion/sfwbar/doc/sfwbar.rst

 trigger
   trigger on which event updates.
 Triggers are emitted by Client sources a widget should not have both an interval and a trigger specified.
+  (if both are specified, interval is ignored and trigger is used).

 css
   additional css properties for the widget.
 These propertes will only apply to